apache/comdev-site/source/gsoc/guide-to-being-a-mentor.md

 <a name="guidetobeingamentor-Detail"></a>
 ## Details

-To ensure we include your JIRA issues in our list of mentored projects, please add the label "mentor" to the issue.
+To ensure we include your Jira issues in our list of mentored projects, please add the label "mentor" to the issue.
 If you want it to be included in the Google Summer of Code lists also add the "gsoc" label.
 If you want to include a number of issues in a single mentored project, please create a